-The purpose of Design Technology at Bedford Modern Junior School is to enable pupils to be inventive in designing practical solutions to problems and so bring about change and improvements in existing situations.
+The purpose of Design Technology at Bedford Modern Junior School is to enable students to be inventive in designing practical solutions to problems and to bring about change and improvements in existing situations.

 In Design Technology ideas are conceived, developed, modified and given shape through artefacts, through which original ideas can be evaluated.

 Students will develop and reinforce skills and concepts needed for:

 - Study of materials such as paper, thick card and fabric